Example email to potential seminar speaker

-If you don’t know the person you’d like to nominate, and don’t yet have much experience with such things, it might feel awkward to email about nominating them.
+If you don’t know the person you’d like to nominate, and/or don’t yet have much experience with such things, it might feel awkward to email about nominating them.
 In general, being nominated for things like this is an honor, and it doesn’t need to be a surprise.
 In fact, we’re much more likely to convince busy scientists to visit if we reach out early!
 Here is an example of one way that could be done.

 Dear Awesome Ecologist,

 It might be nice to then have a few sentences about your research and/or particular interest in getting to talk to them about their research, or about others who you think they might be interested in.
-You could also mention the honorarium of $500.

 Best wishes,